 Developing and preparing for a Plan A and a Plan B allows for some change in your exact career path.
 For instance, maybe both plans use your degree.
 But one focuses more on research and the other more on teaching.
 For many people, it’s normal to see exact goals change, and planning for possible variability allows for this.

 When planning possible options for your future career, it is vital to remember that you are not trapped.
 While many people find fulfilment in their initial career choice, others pursue a career change at some point.

 Remember that it’s ok to modify your plan as you learn more about yourself and progress in your field.

 3. Don’t Be Afraid of Non-Traditional Paths

-In the case of Vivian Carrington, even old age and a lupus diagnosis was not enough to deter her from returning to school to earn a degree at the age of 76.
-In breaking tradition to follow her dreams, Ms. Vi, as she is known on the campus of Rollins College, has inspired students and teachers alike.
+In the case of Vivian Carrington, even old age and a lupus diagnosis were not enough to deter her from returning to school to earn a degree at the age of 76.
+In breaking tradition to follow her dreams, Ms Vi, as she is known on the campus of Rollins College, has inspired students and teachers alike.

 4. Get Your Foot in the Door

 Many career paths require a significant investment of time, money, or often, both.
 However, if you are still working on narrowing career options, choosing a related job may help you determine whether this career is something you want to pursue.